 Ayu, or Japanese sweet fish, is only served in summer in Japan.
 The grilled entire fish is the most common way of cooking Ayu, served with Tade (water pepper 蓼) sauce.
-This is a very interesting way of the combination of Tade and Ayu – Tade macaron with Ayu Paste.
-The entire macaron was very light, in between the crispy macaron cookie was creamy Ayu paste which was pretty umami.
+This is a very interesting way of the combination of Tade and Ayu - Tade macaron with Ayu Paste.
+The entire macaron was very light, in between the crispy macaron cookie was creamy Ayu paste.

 The Cold corn pottage with corn fritter was a love.
 Sommelier (owner) Kazuhito Hoshi told me the summer corn of this year is especially sweet, he was so true as the soup was indeed sweet and delicious.
-Another remarkable part was the corn fritter at the center, it was so crunchy that works really well with the creamy soup.
-Topped with some Cuminum powder to give a kick, each bite was so enjoyable.
+Another remarkable part was the corn fritter at the center, it was so crunchy that works really well with the creamy soup with Cuminum powder to give a kick.

 Followed by a beautiful middle course of Marinated Iwashi (Sardine) and zucchini, it was as delicious and refreshing as it looks.
 The fish itself has moderate oil contents and high flavors, along side the cucumber sorbet, pickled zucchini and mint to balance the dish, muscat gives a sweet hint and more freshness to the dish.

 Bread service includes baguette and butter